jamesdawsonWD/nuxt-blog/content/articles/trailing-gradient-button.md

 ::raycast-conic-moving-position
 ::

 Are you starting to see it?
-Next up what we need to add is the rotation.
+The animation moves the the gradient from one edge to the other, it then pauses, and moves back.
+The pause will allow us to execute the rotation before the gradient moves back to the start of the button.
+Check out the rotation code below.

 ```html
 <div class="basic-conic animate"></div>